 This exodus, partly via Hong Kong (1950-1957), partly via Vietnam (1950-1953, and partly via Laos and Burma (1953), came more or less to a halt in 1951 by China's strict emigration policy.

-In total, more than 1 million refugees flee to Hong Kong.
+In total, more than 1 million refugees fled to Hong Kong.

 "The Shanghainese in Hong Kong, or their forebears, came to Hong Kong in 1949 or soon after.
 Many were qualitatively different from other migrants, being welleducated members of Shanghai’s former business elite.
 Consequently, their influence over the Hong Kong economy has greatly outweighed their numbers."